christofolo/christofolo.github.io/musictheory.md

 It may seem like I explain things a little differently than other teachers.
 That's because I teach a class of 14-year old student guitarists each fall.
 If they can understand theory, I know for a fact that you can too.

-## Part 1: Notes are kind of like colors
+## Part 1: Musical notes are kind of like colors

 Sometimes, it can be useful to compare music to art.
 Painters can use just a few colors to make a beautiful painting.